flowstateeng/FlowState-Creator-Nodes/README.md

 </br>

 ## 🐞 Issues
-PLEASE MESSAGE YOUR BUG REPORTS ON DISCORD, PATREON, OR SUBMIT AN ISSUE ON GITHUB.
+PLEASE MESSAGE YOUR BUG REPORTS PATREON, OR SUBMIT AN ISSUE ON GITHUB.
 MERGE/PULL REQUESTS ARE IGNORED.
 </br>

 ## 🤝 Contributing